s-mv/ATG-round-3/README.md

 **Note:** You can also run the code step by stem in the python notebook at [steps.ipynb](steps.ipynb)

+Bonus: Multithreading.
+Data structuring runs on threads.
+However, the actual scraping process isn't threaded due to memory limitations on most devices.
+But this is proof of concept that my solution could be modified and scaled for a much bigger input file.

 ## Methodology
 1. Analysis of required data.
 2. Building a basic pipeline for scraping.